Alfresco/docs-alfresco/content-services/latest/install/zip/index.md

 2. Generate certificates for mutual TLS.
 3. Download Tomcat and review the installation steps required.
 4. Set up Tomcat.
-5. Install and configure Alfresco Content Services.
+5. Install and configure Content Services.
 6. Install any Alfresco Module Packages such as Alfresco Share, Google Docs Integration, and Alfresco Office Services.
 7. Set up ActiveMQ.
-8. Install third-party software used by Alfresco Content Services.
+8. Install third-party software used by Content Services.
 This includes LibreOffice, ImageMagick, and Alfresco PDF Renderer.

 Review and test your setup to check that all the installation steps are complete: